HarcourtsAcademy/grav-ha-user/pages/01.courses/03.harcourts-and-you/harcourts_and_you.md

 ## Course Fee
 Complimentary

+## What you will Learn
+- Connect with Harcourts, our culture and our people
+- Understand our purpose, key philosophies and the values we live by
+- Discover just how strong our brand is on the world stage
+- Learn about the vast number of advantages Harcourts offers you
+- Feel the difference that is Harcourts

 ## Availability
 Harcourts & You is presented in all the main Academy training centres by the Academy’s team of specialist trainers.